-BUS 591T - Global Business in China, 2 credit hours
+BUS 591T - Global Business Trip, 2 credit hours

-This course provides an introduction to the dynamic and complex issues involved with doing business in China.
-Students will explore the complex processes causing rapid change and the pressing problems businesses face in China.
-Issues to be addressed will include rapid economic growth and development, environmental pollution, the hegemonic role of the government, and China's emergent role in the global community.
-The focus is primarily on the contemporary Chinese society, but reference to other countries, particularly the United States, will be made where appropriate.
+This course provides an introduction to the dynamic and complex issues involved with doing business in a foreign country.
+Students will explore the complex processes causing rapid change and the pressing problems businesses face.
+Issues to be addressed will include economic growth and development, environmental pollution, the role of the government, and depend on the country visited.